-We demonstrate optically-driven switchable logical operations in nanoparticles self-assembled networks of molecular switches (azobenzene derivatives) interconnected by Au nanoparticles.
-The complex non-linearity of electron transport and dynamics in these highly connected and recurrent networks of molecular junctions exhibit rich high harmonics generation (HHG) required for reservoir computing (RC) approaches.
-These results, without direct analogs in semiconductor devices, open new perspectives to molecular electronics in unconventional computing [Y. Viero et al., Adv.
-Func.
-Mater.
-(2018)].
+We also demonstrated optically-driven switchable logical operations in nanoparticles self-assembled networks of molecular switches (azobenzene derivatives) interconnected by Au nanoparticles.
+The complex non-linearity of electron transport and dynamics in these highly connected and recurrent networks of molecular junctions are prone for reservoir computing (RC) approaches.
+These results, without direct analogs in semiconductor devices, open new perspectives to molecular electronics in unconventional computing.

 Some relevant publications (see more in the publication section):

 Light-stimulatable molecules/nanoparticles networks for switchable logical functions and reservoir computing.